Your Monthly Financial Review

 If you struggle between urgent and important tasks in your business, this article helped me.

 If you would like help starting to put together the process of a monthly financial review, you can check out an online class I offer here.
+I really helps to create the space, accountability and receive guidance to get this important task done.

 If you’ve experienced other reasons for not pulling together your business figures monthly, I’d love to hear them.